 8.3.11.1 General

-This procedure is initiated by the gNB-CU-UP to report data volume served at the gNB-CU-UP, where the UE is connected to the 5GC.
+This procedure is initiated by the gNB-CU-UP to report data volume served at the gNB-CU-UP, where the UE is connected to the 5GC or EPC.
 The procedure uses UE-associated signalling.

 Next change